IlkerErsoy/Intro_NN_Deep/README.md

-# Intro_NN_Deep
-Introduction to Neural Networks and Deep Learning
+# Introduction to Neural Networks and Deep Learning

 List of readings available on the Web to start learning basics of neural networks and deep learning.